 You could also go for a quad base walking stick.
 These have a four-point base at the end, providing you with extra stability over your traditional walking stick that just has the one end.

 7. Grab rails

 Putting some grab rails around the house where you need a little extra support is a cheap and safe option.
-How much they cost depends on the length - you can get a basic powder/coated rail up to 60cm long for less than $60.
+How much they cost depends on the length.
+You can get a basic rail up to 60cm long for less than $60.

 Places where you need to get up and down, like in the bathroom, are great locations for grab rails.